cherrera1208/reading-notes/code-301/class-09.md

 1. What is a module?

-    an organized collection of JS files that peform a task, like React components.
+    an organized collection of JS files that perform a task, like React components.

 2. What does the word ‘require’ do?

-    a fucntion that returns a module, like React's `extends`
+    a function that returns a module, like React's `extends`

 3. How do we bring another module into the file the we are working in?